United Kingdom membership of the European Economic Area: EFTA membership

 Were the UK to join the EEA as an EFTA member, it would sign up to existing EU internal market legislation that is part of the EEA Agreement.
+However, if the United Kingdom were to re-join EFTA, it would not automatically become party to the EEA Agreement, as each EFTA State decides on its own whether it applies to be party to the EEA Agreement or not.
+According to Article 128 of the EEA Agreement, “any European State becoming a member of the Community shall, and the Swiss Confederation or any European State becoming a member of EFTA may, apply to become a party to this Agreement.
+It shall address its application to the EEA Council.”
+EFTA does not envisage political integration.
+It does not issue legislation, nor does it establish a customs union.
+Schengen is not a part of the EEA Agreement.
+However, all of the four EFTA States participate in Schengen and Dublin through bilateral agreements.
+They all apply the provisions of the relevant Acquis.
 Changes to the internal market would be incorporated into the EEA Agreement subject to the consent of the UK at the EEA Joint Committee; once in the EEA Agreement, the UK would have to incorporate these into UK law.
 The EU is also required to conduct extensive consultations with EEA EFTA members beforehand via its many committees and cooperative bodies.
 Some EU law originates from various international bodies on which non-EU EEA countries have a seat.

 The EEA Agreement (EU and EFTA members except Switzerland) does not cover Common Agriculture and Fisheries Policies, the EU Customs Union, the Common Trade Policy, the Common Foreign and Security Policy, direct and indirect taxation, and Police and Judicial Co-operation in Criminal Matters, leaving EFTA members free to set their own policies in these areas; however, EEA countries are required to contribute to the EU Budget in exchange for access to the internal market.

 A 2013 research paper presented to the Parliament of the United Kingdom proposed a number of alternatives to EU membership which would continue to allow it access to the EU's internal market, including continuing EEA membership as an EFTA member state, or the Swiss model of a number of bilateral treaties covering the provisions of the single market.